 Course coordinator: Prof. Mauro Torti, firstname.lastname@example.org

-Bachelor and Master Courses catalogue ⇒ (in the page that opens select “Mathematics, Physics and Natural Sciences” and then “Biological Sciences” in the drop-down menu)
+Bachelor and Master Courses catalogue ⇒ (in the page that opens select “Mathematics, Physics and Natural Sciences” in the Area drop down menu and then “Biological Sciences” in Course one)

 The first level degree program in Biological Sciences is aimed to provide students with a thorough knowledge on the molecular, morphological and physiological features of all the processes related to life on Earth.
 The program integrates lectures, laboratory stages and field trips to build a solid theoretic and methodological training necessary to understand animals, plants and microbial organisms, in their natural contexts.

 The study of the living things has grown tremendously in the last years and expanded from the understanding of the biochemical mechanism of life in the single cell to the analysis of the dynamics of complex ecosystems.
 Thus, the general organization of the program must include wide range of disciplines.